ManuGithubSteam/LinJarK/INSTALL.md

 Install
 ========

+To get speech recognition you need basicly four things:

+- A Language model that supports your said words
+- Simon, the speech recognition programm
+- MarryTTS the spreech systesizer to answer you
+- A Scenario for Simon, so some action can be done

 This document will guide you through the install process.
 Everything (apart from Simon) is installed in .linjark in your HOME.

+First we will download the linjark script, that in turn will download and install MarryTTS and some other things.
+Be aware that you still need to install Simon from your distribution repository.

 Installation of linjark
 ------------------------